CIA-Oceanix/Sentinel1-colocalisations/README.md

 ```
 will create collocations between NEXRAD and ERA5 on a square centered on KBYX.

+Collocation with Sentinel3 only supports collocation with either a single ISO datetime or a filename containing them.
+In both cases, they are the first argument.
+Same for deep learning models.

 ## Arguments for the sensor selection

 This repo support collocations with the geostationnary satellites GOES (16 to 18), Himawari (8 & 9) and MSG.
 For the two formers, ABI 1 to 16 could be selected, by we are personnaly using only 13 & 14.
 To support them, add them in `check_args.py` in `CHANNELS['ABI']` and add colormap parameters (name, vmin and vmax) in the `platform_cmap_args` function of `utils/misc.py`.